 “Is the story true?”
 I asked.
 “Did that used to be the final test for Shaolin monks?”

-The Scientist, The Master and The Deviant: Three Perspectives on Qigong
+Scientist, Master, or Deviant?
+Three Perspectives on Qigong

 Excerpted from Breathing Spaces: Qigong, Psychiatry, and Healing in China by Nancy N. Chen